alarm-redist/fifty-states/analyses/CT_cd_1990/doc_CT_cd_1990.md

 # 1990 Connecticut Congressional Districts

 ## Redistricting requirements
-In Connecticut, we consult [NCSL Redistricting Law 2000](https://web.archive.org/web/20041216185957/https://www.senate.mn/departments/scr/redist/red2000/Tab5appx.htm) and impose the following constraints.
+In Connecticut, we consult [Connecticut Constitution Art.
+III., Sec.
+5](https://www.cga.ct.gov/red2011/2001/section5article3.htm) and [Section 9-9 of the Connecticut General Statutes](https://www.cga.ct.gov/red2011/2001/section9-9.htm).
+We impose the following constraints.
 In our simulations, districts must:

 1. be contiguous
 1. have equal populations
 1. be geographically compact
-1. preserve county and municipality boundaries as much as possible
+1. generally preserve county and municipality boundaries

 ### Algorithmic Constraints